LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

-With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code of working as-is when wrapped by an object.
-Often any required changes are straight-forward (e.g. adding `use_module/2` directives for called module library predicates).
+With either wrapping solution, pay special attention to any compilation warnings that may signal issues that could prevent the plain Prolog code from working as-is when wrapped by an object.
+Often any required changes are straightforward (e.g., adding `use_module/2` directives for called module library predicates).